mbasiuk/sTable/readme.md

 # sTable widget

 Used for sorting rows in the table.
-By default this used for sWorting as int numbers, but you may easy customize it.
+By default this used for sorting as int numbers, but you may easy customize it.

 # Examples: